Flowers

 Theo is all the more amazed that happy impulses are very rare for Vincent in this tragic period.
 In September he exhibits this masterpiece alongside the Starry Night at the annual Salon of the Société des Artistes Indépendants.

-Les Iris was sold for $ 54M including premium by Sotheby's on November 11, 1987, seven months after the record setting sale by Christie's of the Sunflowers by the same artist for the equivalent of $ 40M.
+Les Iris was sold for $ 54M by Sotheby's on November 11, 1987, seven months after the record setting sale by Christie's of the Sunflowers by the same artist for the equivalent of $ 40M.
 It returned to the auction house for default of the winning bidder, an Australian businessman, and was acquired in 1990 by the J. Paul Getty Museum.

 The first feeling is very good.
 His pictorial creation is a lightning rod which will protect him against his illness.
 He sets to work with a new enthusiasm.
 The garden of the former monastery is beautiful in the middle of spring, and perhaps later he will be able to walk in the Alpilles which he sees on the horizon.